 Mamie Morrow:

-If you're interested in continuing this conversation with other educators, I'd encourage you to join our class learning community.
+If you're interested in continuing this conversation with other educators, I'd encourage you to join our CLASS Learning Community (CLC).
 You can share or learn more strategies with thousands of educators around the world.
-The link to join is in the show notes available on your listening platform.
+The link to join is also in the show notes available on your listening platform.
 Also in the show notes, is a link to a few really helpful blog posts on this topic that I encourage you to check out.
 Thanks for joining us today.
 And I'll see you again next week, but until then be humble, be teachable and always keep learning.